 Winter arrives early in Vilnius, the capital of Lithuania.
 Most people agree, however, that Vilnius is a pleasant place to visit in the winter and looks especially lovely veiled in white.
 Additionally, the pace of the city doesn’t slow except on the very coldest days and the winter holidays offer exciting activities for visitors and locals.
 A trip to Vilnius in December, January, or February can be ideal if you are prepared for winter weather.

 Temperatures vary in Vilnius during the winter, with warmer days hovering around freezing.
 The coldest days can dip down to -25 C (-13 F).
 However, with the right gear, even -10 C (+14 F) or -15 C (+5 F) is tolerable.
 Vilnius is not typically windy, but several inches of snow can fall in a short period of time.

 What to Pack

 Snow and ice are likely in Vilnius during the winter.
 Most people wear shearling or heavy down coats, well-insulated gloves or mittens, and fur caps.
 Road crews keep walkways salted and sprinkled with sand, which helps with traction, but the occasional icy patches on walkways become treacherous, especially at night when they are less visible.
-Though local women walk around confidently in heels, snow boots with rubber tread are more practical and safe.
+Though local women walk around confidently in heels, snow boots with a rubber tread are more practical and safe.